Dyalog/link/docs/Discussion/TechDetails.md

 When a link is created:

 - An entry is created in the table which is stored in the workspace using an undocumented I-Beam, recording the endpoints and all options associated with the Link.
 [Link.Status](../API/Link.Status.md) can be used to report this information.
-Earlier versions used `⎕SE.Link.Links`, but version 3.0 only stores information on links with an endpoint in `⎕SE` in that variable.
+Earlier versions used `⎕SE.Link.Links`, but versions 3.0 and later only store information on links with an endpoint in `⎕SE` in that variable.

 - Depending on which end of the link is specified as the source, APL source files are created from workspace definitions, or objects are loaded into the workspace from such files.
 These processes are described in more detail in the following sections.